 Jason "JT" Thomas

-JT is a 3-time Grammy Award winning drummer hailing from Weatherford Tx.
-Known for his ability to authentically adapt to whatever genre/style of music he’s put in, JT has become highly sought after by an array of different artists such as Roy Hargrove’s RH Factor, Fred Hammond, CeCe Winans, Marcus Miller, Mark Lettieri, FORQ, & Phillip Phillips to name a few.
-His high level of preparation for each artist he works with, along with being a consummate professional on and off stage, is what continues to keep him busy performing on stages and in studios all over the world.
-JT is proudly endorsed/sponsored by Yamaha Drums, Meinl Cymbals and Percussion, Vic Firth Drumsticks, Evans Drumheads, and MatTea Inc. Vocal Luxury.
+JT is a 5-time Grammy Award winning drummer hailing from Weatherford Tx.
+Known for his ability to authentically adapt to whatever genre/style of music he’s put in.
+An original member of the late great Roy Hargrove’s RH Factor, JT has also been highly sought after by artists such as Fred Hammond, CeCe Winans, Marcus Miller, Mark Lettieri, FORQ, & Phillip Phillips to name a few.
+His high level of preparation for each artist he works with, along with being a consummate professional on and off stage, is what continues to keep him very busy all year round.
+JT is proudly endorsed/sponsored by Yamaha Drums, Meinl Cymbals, Low Boy Beaters, Big Fat Snare Drum, Vic Firth, Evans Drumheads, and MatTea Inc.

 Native of Scotland, Mike initially met Snarky Puppy during their inaugural UK/European tour whilst performing at the popular venue Stereo.
 Prior to this, Mike spent a number of years working with various production companies and engineering at numerous UK festivals, events & venues.
 Early touring included many activities with groups on the Scottish traditional music circuit; and subsequently touring with popular Scottish artists such as Kassidy & Emeli Sande.
 In addition to his work with Snarky Puppy, recent years have seen Mike working extensively with a diverse variety of artists & musical lineups including Bill Laurance Group, Forq, Cory Henry & The Funk Apostles, KNOWER, Bokanté, and Elipsis on tours across Europe, Australasia, Africa & the Americas; and numerous collaborative productions between Snarky/Bokanté & the Metropole Orkest in the Netherlands.